dr-daisuke-urano/Plant-Hyperspectral/README.md

 ## Normalization of reflectance:
 Hyperspectral images of leaves could show inconsistent reflectance, due to factors like leaf tilting, bending, or camera design issues (e.g., lens vignetting).
 These non-biological variations can be minimized through the following normalization step.

-1. To improve computational efficiency, reduce the number of pixels by resizing the data cube.
+1. To improve computational efficiency, reduce the number of pixels.
 Adjust pix_num as required.
 ```python
 pix_num = 200
 resized_masked_cube = resize(cropped_masked_cube, (pix_num, pix_num, 204), mode='reflect', anti_aliasing=True)
 ```

-2. To normalize the pixel intensity across all wavelength channels, divide the reflectance value by the mean reflectance from the 875-925 nm bands, which typically exhibit high reflectance intensities regardless of species and environmental stresses1 .
+2. To normalize the pixel intensity across all wavelength channels, divide the reflectance value by the mean reflectance from the 875-925 nm bands, which typically exhibit high reflectance intensities regardless of species and environmental stresses.

 ```python
 normalized_cube = resized_masked_cube / resized_masked_cube[:,:,170:175].mean(axis =2)[:,:, np.newaxis]